Pittsburgh Pirates (NHL): Logos and uniforms

 The Pirates would later have a connection with Pittsburgh's next NHL franchise; the Pittsburgh Penguins.
 In January 1980, the Boston Bruins protested to the NHL over the Penguins proposed change in team colors, from blue (in light and dark shades) and white to black and gold (colors present on the Penguins' logo).
-The Penguins used the Pirates as an example of a NHL team, other than the Bruins, that used the black & gold color scheme; in addition, black and gold was not even the Bruins' original color scheme, as they wore brown and gold (the colors of Bruins founder Charles Adams' First National grocery stores) until 1935.
+The Penguins used the Pirates as an example of an NHL team, other than the Bruins, that used the black & gold color scheme; in addition, black and gold was not even the Bruins' original color scheme, as they wore brown and gold (the colors of Bruins founder Charles Adams' First National grocery stores) until 1935.
 The NHL allowed the Penguins to change their colors as a result of the Pirates using these colors.

 The Pirates wore bright yellow wool jerseys with black trim stripes with a "P" on the front of their jerseys during the 1925–1926 season.
 The team used the Pittsburgh's city crest emblems from older police jackets on the uniform sleeves.
 The first year jerseys appear to have been inherited from the Pittsburgh Yellow Jackets old jerseys.
 The Pirates featured new jerseys in 1928–29 that were gold with blue striping.
 The word "Pirates" written in arched, blocked lettering.
 The city crest on the sleeves was replaced with a "P".

 In 1929–30, the Pirates switched to black and orange uniforms for their fifth and final season.
 The wool jerseys featured a chain-knit logo of a pirate face with an eye patch and hat with skull and cross bones.
 The jersey featured double striping on the sleeves and a diagonal background behind the crest.
 The orange and black remained when the Pirates moved across the state to become the Quakers, Philadelphia's first NHL team, adopting script lettering like the original Pirates' uniforms.
 When the Philadelphia Flyers joined the NHL in 1967, they adopted the orange and black colors first worn by the Pirates and Quakers.